 Sarah has been involved with CBMWC since 2003 when she first came to New Quay as a volunteer and has been involved with the project ever since!
 Sarah studied Zoology at the University of Liverpool and has a PhD on developing predictive habitat models of megafauna distribution from Aberystwyth University.

 Sarah is a marine biologist with a passion for the marine environment and has played a major role in the development of the CBMWC.
 Previously as Project Manager her work has included redeveloping the CBMWC visitor centre, managing the research work as well as the day to day operations and development of the CBMWC as well as coordinating all the fantastic volunteers involved in the project.
 Sarah has been involved in studying the bottlenose dolphins and other marine megafauna in Cardigan Bay for over 15 years and has also previously worked for Wildlife Trusts Wales as Marine Campaigns and Advocacy Officer, her work there focusing on Marine Act implementation alongside other well known eNGO’s, but she continued to volunteer at CBMWC in her spare time.

-Laura first joined the CBMWC Living Seas Team as a volunteer in March 2015.
-Now as Living Seas Volunteer coordinator she coordinates the Living Seas volunteers at CBMWC and develops the volunteering programme being instrumental in helping us to achieve the Investing in Volunteers (IiV) Award in 2017 for our volunteering opportunities.
+Laura first joined the CBMWC, Living Seas Team as a volunteer in March 2015, before becoming the Living Seas Volunteer Coordinator later the same year.
+She was instrumental in helping us to achieve the Investing in Volunteers (Iiv) Award for our volunteering programme in 2017.